Pruthvirajkr/Excel-Sales-and-Finance-Analytics/README.md

 # AtliQ Hardwares Sales and Finance Analytics

-## Sales Report
+## Sales Report :

 - **Project Objective:**

-  1. To create a customer performance report
+  1. To create a customer performance report.

-  2. To conduct a comprehensive comparison between market performance and sales targets
+  2. To conduct a comprehensive comparison between market performance and sales targets.

 - **Purpose of sales analytics:**